UAV-Enabled ISAC with Fluid Antennas for Low-Altitude Wireless Networks: Proof of the Optimal solution for receiving FA position

 where $y_{i}[n] = \sum_{i=1}^{i-1} \delta_{i}[n], i = 2,3,\ldots, N_{r}$.
 It is evident that problem (\textbf{P4-1}) is a convex optimization problem with respect to $\boldsymbol{\delta}_{i}[n]$, and the optimal solution is achieved at the boundary of the feasible region.
 The boundary satisfies the following condition: $N_{r} - 2$ of the $\delta_i$'s are equal to the minimum distance $d_{\rm{min}}$, while the remaining one, denoted $\delta_j$, is given by $D_{\rm{FA}} - (N_r - 2)d_{\rm{min}}$.
 The resulting sequence is given by

 Next, we determine the optimal index $j$, which specifies the position in the sequence where the placement shifts from the lower-bound cluster to the upper-bound cluster.
 If $j$ is too small, the transition occurs prematurely, reducing dispersion in the upper-bound region.
 Conversely, if $j$ is too large, the transition is delayed, limiting dispersion in the lower-bound region.
-Accordingly, the optimal index is determined as
+Accordingly, the optimal index can be expressed as

 \end{appendices}